-And, of course, you will need to raise money.
 Volunteers will be needed to walk precincts, make phone calls, stuff envelopes and distribute campaign material.
 You will need additional campaign items to distribute.
 You will need campaign literature such as brochures, door hangers and postcards.
 Most campaigns also use yard signs, bumper stickers, buttons, posters, rally signs and magnets.

 Getting the word about your campaign should be coordinated by your campaign manager, along with plenty of volunteer support.

 As you near Election Day, you will need to put together a get out the vote plan!
 This is where you will combine your online and offline promotions to drive supporters to the polls.